sherzaad/MCP2515/README.md

 All examples are for 16MHz boards.

-To use this library for CAN speeds of 250kbps or 1000 kbps, refer to
+To use this library for CAN speeds of 250kbps or 1000 kbps, refer to mcp2515_defs.h file to identify with CFG1, CFG2, and CFG3 DEFINEs to apply when calling 'mcp2515.CAN_init(cfg1, cfg2,cfg3)' to initialise your sheild.